thayol/unalike/README.md

 The plan was to make it Python only, as it has built-in support for poviding a dedicated web server service, but in the end I fell back to my well known PHP knowledge.

+By the way, I'm [Thayol][thayol-osu-url], feel free to ask me any questions anywhere.

 ## Features